 The pediatric gastroenterologist will talk with you and your child before the procedure and answer your questions.
 Some children may get a medication to help them relax before being taken to the operating room area.
 After the procedure, your child will be taken to the recovery room, allowed to fully awaken and then be brought out to you.
 The doctor will discuss the preliminary findings of the procedure and show pictures taken during the procedure.
 Your child will be allowed to go home in a couple of hours after the procedure but must be fully awake and able to drink liquids before being discharged home.
 The total time spent at the hospital will depend on the testing and the time for your child to wake up.
 It is best to expect to spend 4-5 hours at the hospital.

 Esophageal pH Probe

 Once the tube is positioned, it is securely taped to the child's face.
 This probe will remain in place for 24-26 hours and record the occurrence of acid reflux on a small recorder worn by the child.
-For young children, soft arm restraints may be placed to avoid having the child pull the probe out of his/her nose.
+For young children, soft arm restraints may be placed to avoid having the child pull the probe out of his or her nose.
 The child is sent home with the probe and is allowed to eat and drink with the tube in place.
-During the study, it is important for the child to have a normal activity and schedule as much as possible so as to get an accurate reading.
-There will be some additional instructions for the recording device that will be explained at the time of the procedure; you also will need to maintain a diary which will be explained to you.
+During the study, it is important for the child to have normal activity in order to get an accurate reading.
+There will be some additional instructions for the recording device that will be explained at the time of the procedure; you also will need to maintain a diary, which will be explained to you.
 The child will return to the hospital the next day to have the probe pulled out.